 You will demonstrate your learning in a number of ways, including essays, live presentations and practical tasks such as improvisation and performance.
 You will also be asked to undertake some self-analysis and reflection in discussion with your personal tutor.

 Half-way through the course, your progress will be assessed by an examiner.

 Your final piece of written work will be a Major Project which involves clinical evaluation.
 In the final oral assessment, you will present a piece of clinical work to two examiners, who will assess your overall clinical skills and readiness to practice.

 One of our modules includes music therapy, and covers content from our Music Therapy MA course as well as this Dramatherapy MA.
 On more generic subjects, such as psychoanalytic studies, psychiatry and psychology, you will work with our music therapy students; where techniques and approaches are specific to each profession you will be taught separately.

 You will spend much of your time on clinical placements in a range of settings.

-You’ll work in our new purpose-built therapy centre, which includes state-of-the-art therapy rooms and a large hall.
+You will work in our new purpose-built therapy centre, which includes state-of-the-art therapy rooms and a large hall.
 The centre is used for all of our teaching and for our professional therapy consultations.
-You’ll also have access to the extensive range of facilities offered by the Department of Music and Performing Arts, including a fully-equipped drama studio, two other large drama rehearsal spaces, a recital hall, a suite of computer music studios and music practice rooms and a full range of specialised dramatherapy props and equipment.
+You will also have access to the extensive range of facilities offered by the Department of Music and Performing Arts, including a fully-equipped drama studio, two other large drama rehearsal spaces, a recital hall, a suite of computer music studios and music practice rooms and a full range of specialised dramatherapy props and equipment.